gethugothemes/hugo-modules/search/README.md

 {{ partial "search-index.html" . }}
 ```

-Add the following code to your js plugins list in the `config.toml` file.
+Add the following code to your js plugin list in the `config.toml` file.

 ```html
 [[params.plugins.js]]
 link = "js/search.js"
 ```

-Add some following configuration to your `config/_default/config.toml` file.
+Add the following configuration to your `config/_default/config.toml` file.

 ```toml
 ############################# Outputs ##############################